modelscope/FunASR/docs/deployment_matrix.md

 ### I want to try FunASR in five minutes

-Use the Python API from the README.
+Use the [Colab quickstart](../examples/colab/) when you want a browser-only smoke test, or use the Python API from the README for local work.
 It is the shortest route for validating installation, model download, device selection, and basic output shape.
 If you are unsure which model to start with, use the [model selection guide](./model_selection.md).

 ### I want a local replacement for cloud transcription